Skip to content

 Behind-the-Scenes Content (21-30)

 24. Haul and unboxing.
-New clothes, equipment, gifts, or PR packages — unboxing content has inherent excitement.
+New clothes, equipment, gifts, brand packages — the anticipation and reveal structure of unboxing content creates a visceral engagement response that’s been proven across every platform.

 Themed and Seasonal Content (31-40)